zak123/DiscordChallongeBot/readme.md

 ![set command output](http://zak123.com/img/set-output.png)
 ## $status

+Everyone can use this command

 This returns the current matches that participants should immediately start playing, and also upcoming matches that have someone waiting.
 If you'd like this to only return current matches, set `show_upcoming_matches` to no in the config.
 This command requires a set tournament using the `$set` command.

 ![status command output](http://zak123.com/img/status-output.png)
 ## $monitor

+Admin only

 This continuously checks the status of a tournament every 15 seconds, and if an update is found, notifies the channel the same way that `$status` would.
 The refresh rate of 15 seconds is configurable with the config file, though be careful of rate limits on the Challonge API.
 This command requires a tournament be set with the `$set` command.

 ![enter image description here](http://zak123.com/img/monitor-output.png)
 ## $stop

+Admin only

 This stops the $monitor command.